-Some of our young men recently held a photo exhibition at the boys campus where they shared photographs and stories about their experience at Yellowstone National Park this summer.
+Some of our young men held a photo exhibition at the boys campus where they shared photographs and stories about their experience at Yellowstone National Park.

 While there, the young men saw bison, elk, hot springs, geysers, took a long hike through the woods, and enjoyed some stargazing.